-WCS aims to improve both central and rural governance in Afghanistan, and focuses much effort on building relations between the two levels through vertical coordination of its programs.
-WCS has been mobilizing community members since 2006 and is assisting the government to create new legislation and institute new policies at the national level.
-We then train both government staff and local community members in the application of these new policies.
-An important component of this is WCS’s Environmental Education Program that works alongside local government agencies and educational facilities to educate rural communities on the benefits of biodiversity and how wildlife conservation can ultimately benefit their communities as a whole.
+WCS Afghanistan is working to improve both central and rural governance by focusing on building relations between the two levels through vertical coordination of its programs.
+WCS has been mobilizing community men and women since 2006 and is assisting the government to create new legislation and institute new policies at the national level.
+WCS trains both government staff and local community members in the application of these new policies.
+An important component of this is WCS’s Environmental Allocation Program that works alongside local government agencies and educational facilities to educate rural communities on the benefits of biodiversity and how wildlife conservation can ultimately benefit their communities as a whole.
 The WCS teams also work closely with the Provincial Government offices, training them in skills related to environmental legislation and public outreach.
-In this way, government staff can continue with the education program, helping to strengthen linkages between the national government and the populace.
+In this way, government staff can continue with the education program, helping to strong then linkages between the national government and the populace.

 WCS has also developed community-based governance institutions and technical tools for resource management in over 55 communities across rural Afghanistan, linking communities with their national government.
 WCS facilitated the formation and democratic election of two such institutions in the provinces of Bamyan and Badakhshan, both of which demonstrate the effectiveness of co-managed environmental committees.